lambdalisue/ts-connectrpc-grpcreflect/examples/README.md

 ### `client-call-method.ts`

-Dynamically call gRPC methods using reflection without generated code.
+Dynamically call gRPC methods using reflection without generated code (manual approach).

-This example demonstrates:
+This example demonstrates the step-by-step process:

 1. Discovering services using reflection
 2. Building a FileRegistry with all type information
 3. Creating a dynamic client using service descriptors